Guest Services Team

 Stephanie “Bossy Beck”

 After receiving my BA in photography from the University of Delaware in 2003, I came to work at Reed in their customer services department.
-I did that for four years, and that is where I learned all I needed to know about what kind of company Reed was, which is why I chose to stay while I finished school.
-Now I manage the products and website for our subsidiary, A Sign of Wisdom.
-I assist in the production of the plaques, fill in as a printer when needed and help out in our shipping department.
-I am currently pursuing a Masters in Human Resource Management.
+That is where I learned all I needed to know about what kind of company Reed is.
+I worked in the customer service department for several years and then moved into the production side of things.
+Now I am back with the guest services team as the manager.
+Additionally, I manage the products and website for our subsidiary, A Sign of Wisdom.
+I recently finished another round of school with a Masters in Human Resource Management.

 Photography and cameras are a passion of mine.
 I love to collect toy and classic cameras.
 My collection includes several Holgas, some Brownies and a couple of “build your own” cameras as well as some pinholes.
 I believe…I need more sleep!